emoon/stemgen/README.md

 # Building

-Download Rust by following the instructions here https://rustup.rs Notice that a C++ toolchain needs to be installed as well.
+Download Rust by following the instructions here https://rustup.rs Notice that a C++ toolchain needs to be installed along with Cmake as well.
 On Windows this means Visual Studo 2019 or later and on Linux or macOS clang or gcc.

 `cargo build --release`